 Brandi graduated from Colorado State University with a degree in Biomedical Sciences.
 While attending CSU, she volunteered her time at the Larimer Humane Society and was granted a volunteer opportunity within the anesthesiology department at the CSU Vet Teaching Hospital.
 In addition to volunteer work, she was a teacher’s assistant for the animal anatomy department and devoted many hours helping her fellow college students.
 After school, she was offered a veterinary technician position at LCAH and has worked there since July 2010.
 She loves all aspects of the position, and has a special interest in anesthesia.

 Between her and her parents house, they have 6 dogs!
 Star a German Shepherd mix, Zoey a Border Collie mix, Louie Vuitton a Corgi mix, Chance a Chihuahua mix, Jewels a Pekinese, Honey a ragdoll, and Milo a domestic long hair.
-Although Brandi loves all her dogs, Zoey is her soul dog and she enjoys taking her to local dog parks and playing Frisbee or snuggling on the couch watching scary movies together.
-She is full of energy and spoiled rotten.
+Although Brandi loves all her dogs, Zoey is her soul dog and she enjoys taking her to local dog parks and playing frisbee.
 Adopting her from the humane society was the best decision she had ever made.
 She would love to adopt a capybara (her favorite animal) someday if possible.